carfreesc/carfreesc.github.io/notes.md

 # Bus service

 CATA provides a variety of bus routes around town, as well as CATAGO! and CATARIDE paratransit to fill in the gaps in the bus system.
 The basic fare is $2.20 for a ride; you can pay cash or buy tokens at various locations around town and campus.
 Many of the apartment complexes provide passes to residents.
-In most cases these passes are good only for the route serving the apartment complex in question, but a shift may be underway toward passes providing access to the entire CATA network.
-In any case,

 It is also possible to buy passes directly.
 These are very expensive -- you basically break even if you commute by CATA twice a day every weekday and come out ahead only if you use the bus even more than that.
-I am surprised anybody buys them at this price point but that's the situation.
+If you are a PSU faculty, staff, or graduate student, and you agree to forego having a good parking spot on campus, you can participate in the RidePASS program and get a pass at a more reasonable rate, subsidized by PSU.

 ## Bus routes

-(Many of the letters are suggestive of where the bus goes: you can guess what the "V" and ".
-The "N" is for "Northland", for example.
-Some are a bit more mysterious; I think the "H" served Hills Plaza a long time ago.)

 ``` {.include}
 maps/output/bus.div